moveit/moveit/moveit_ikfast/README.md

 You should have already created a MoveIt! package for your robot, by using the Setup Assistant and following this [tutorial](http://moveit.ros.org/wiki/index.php/Groovy/MoveIt!_Setup_Assistant).

-Tested on ROS Groovy with Catkin from OpenRave 0.8 using a 6dof manipulator.
-Attempting to make it work with 7dof.
+Tested on ROS Groovy with Catkin using OpenRave 0.8 with a 6dof and 7dof robot arm manipulator.
+Does not work with >7dof.

 Create Collada File For Use With OpenRave
 ---------